N4fta/Vibe-Check/README.md

 ## Retrospective

 This is currently the project I am most proud of.
-I could see myself use it in my day-to-day life with some polish and a community, but it stills lacks in some aspects.
+I could see myself using it in my day-to-day life with some polish and a community, but it still lacks in some aspects.

 This project was my first deep dive into a production pipeline.
 From testing, to GitLab pipelines, to SonarQube results to Docker and deployment.
 It was a semester full of code adjacent skills that I found extremely useful to learn.
 In addition to learning Java and JavaScript properly for the first time.
 And working with a real API for once.
-But this also revealed a big concern; security.
+But this also revealed a big concern: security.

 As the infinite universe expands, so does its attack surface.

-In this expecific project security wans't required so, for example, my SQL db password is in the Docker compose file.
+In this specific project, security was not required, so, for example, my SQL DB password is in the Docker compose file.
 But if it was, I would need to hide it in Environment variables and copy these to all the machines in the pipeline.
 I can see this getting tedious very quickly with a big team.
-And that is just the start, Rest APIs are also vulnerable to attacks or misssonfiguration and my website also needs to be protected from threats like XSS.
+And that is just the start, Rest APIs are also vulnerable to attacks or misconfiguration, and my website also needs to be protected from threats like XSS.
 And ideally I should be careful of, and possibly review, all the packages I used.

 That is something to consider for next time.